melvinzhang/malmopy/slides/ai-malmo.md

     front = floor[(0,1)]

     # implement the following logic:
-    # if not lava in front
+    # if front is safe, i.e. not lava
     #   move forward
     # else
     #   turn left